thebithead/nuodb-operator/README.md

 Optionally deploy the NuoDB Insights visual monitoring tool **(recommended)**.
 NuoDB Insights is a powerful database monitoring tool that can greatly aid in visualizing database workload and resource consumption.
 For more information about the benefits of Insights, please refer to the [NuoDB Insights](https://www.nuodb.com/product/insights) Webpage.

-> Insights is also part of NuoDB Services and Support in order to service our customers better and more efficently and is
+> Insights is also part of NuoDB Services and Support in order to service our customers better and more efficiently and is
       subject to our Terms of Use and Privacy Policy.
       [Terms of Use](https://www.nuodb.com/terms-use) and [Privacy Policy](https://www.nuodb.com/privacy-policy)
       Insights collects anonymized data about your NuoDB implementation, and use,